klimb/rust-stargate/README.md

 Stargate (Rust implementation of Dreamland):
 --------------------------------------------
 - [UNIX userland was always as mess, you're just used to it](https://www.linkedin.com/pulse/unix-userland-always-mess-youre-just-used-dmitry-kalashnikov-2k6sc)
 - ever wondered why its rm -rf, yet its chown -Rf dvk:dvk? ls ("list" what?
-I think you mean directory files .. etc)
+I think you mean directory files .. etc).
+Why does "rm" also handle recursive removal of sub-directories, when its supposed to just "remove directory entries"?
+Why do we need "rmdir -p a/b/c" to duplicate this? why is it -p (instead of r)?
+Better name and parameter: remove-directory -r
 - standardizing UNIX "userland" (commands you type) naming with verb-noun and their parameters (-h always means help, -v verbose and so on).
 Its obvious that some parameters are common, some unique per command.
 Needs a thin parameter parsing layer.
 And structured (command) output for selection instead of searching through text streams (super slow, big-O).
 This is also a common parameter.
 - some commands are focused on doing one thing and doing it well, and can be expressed as a verb-noun: ls is list-directory.
 Other commands (already) handle multiple verbs: hostname (hostname: "set or print name of current host system").
 They can be split into set-hostname and get-hostname commands (disk space is not a concern in 2025).
 Or they need to be noun verb instead of verb noun: freebsd-update fetch (already does that .. that what we want).
 Another good example: "pkg update".
 There is going to be a noun and a verb (or vise-versa).